 These academics regularly advise and work with governments, lawyers, NGOs and individuals on crucial human rights issues on domestic, regional and human rights levels.
 The course has also been approved by the prestigious Open Society Foundation, which allocates two scholarships for the programme.

 The School of Law provides a supportive learning environment, individual pastoral support, a compact teaching framework within smaller group settings and an opportunity to undertake a larger research project with appropriate mentoring and support.

-A supplementary academic skills programme
+A supplementary academic and professional skills programme